The IO shield in a computer has its unique advantage, but it is less prioritized when compared to the other components in a computer.

 - Helps to optimize the PC airflow

-- It controls the excess pressure while plugging in a cable
+- It controls the excess pressure while plugging a cable into the motherboard

 Dust and temperature are the two things that a computer wouldn’t bear.
-So, we need to control the dust entering our computer.
+So, we need to control the dust entering our computers.
 The shield helps in this aspect.

 Coming to temperature control, PC airflow optimization is useful.